 What Are No-Fee Checking Accounts?

 A no-fee checking account is a checking account that does not charge monthly fees.
 These accounts are usually offered by online banks and credit unions, although some major brick-and-mortar banks have followed suit in recent years.
-No-fee checking accounts are a good option for people who don’t want to pay monthly fees on their checking accounts, particularly if the alternative is paying for overdraft protection.

 There are other benefits of using a no-fee checking account instead of a traditional one: